 Health and wellbeing

 Local authorities and schools, in partnership with health professionals, will continue to offer support to the mental health and wellbeing of children, young people and staff.
-A particular focus on children and young people with Additional Support Needs will continue to be essential.
-Guidance on support for continuity of learning and Curriculum for Excellence in the Recovery Phase both reinforce the importance of wellbeing as a critical focus in recovery.
+Consideration of support for children and young people with additional support needs should be undertaken in line with responsibilities under additional support for learning legislation.
 Balancing progress in learning with children and young people’s social and emotional needs should continue to be a priority.

 There is a problem